-All analysis functions above have a parameter replot_only.
-This parameter allows to replot the graphs without extracting the data again (from tcpdump, SIFTR, Web10G files).
-For example, the following command recreates the graphs without extracting the data again:
+1) Re-using previously extracted data: All analysis functions above have a parameter replot_only.
+This parameter allows to replot the graphs without extracting the data again (e.g. from tcpdump, SIFTR or Web10G files).
+If replot_only is set to '1' data is still extracted for experiments where data has not been extracted before, but for experiments with already extracted data the graph(s) are created based on the existing extracted data.
+For example, the following command recreates the graphs without extracting already extracted data again:

-'''

 fab analyse_all:replot_only=1

-'''

-By default all result files are generated in a sub directory (with the directory name being the test ID prefix) inside the directory where fab is executed.
+2) Specifying the location of intermediate data files: By default all result files are generated in a sub directory (with the directory name being the test ID prefix) inside the directory where fab is executed.
 To put the output files into a specific directory the out_dir parameter can be specified (note that out_dir is relative to the location of the log files):

-'''

 fab analyse_all:out_dir=./results/

-'''

-This will put all output files into sub-directories named results inside each test ID prefix sub directory with experiment data (the directories are created automatically if they do no exist).
+This will put all output files into sub-directories named results inside each test ID prefix sub directory with experiment data (the directories are created automatically if they do not exist).
 Of course you can also specify absolute paths.
-Assuming we executed the last command in a fabfile directory <fabfile_dir> with two sub directories, one for test ID 20131206-102931_exp and one for test ID 20131206-124510_exp, the output files will be put in the directories:
+Assuming we executed the last command in a fabfile directory <fabfile_dir> with two sub directories, one for test ID prefix 20131206-102931_exp and one for test ID prefix 20131206-124510_exp, the output files will be put in the directories: